Vimaser/fleaMarketOfLouisiana/readMe.md

 5:47 PM
 Wednesday, January 17, 2024 (CST)

 Working on Thursday, but I can begin CSS.
 Site is functional and testing is alomst complete.
 I still need to set up Vendor links to their facebook, website, and embedding images on the VendorPage.
-This was a large project, but I'm proud of it!
+This was a large project for a single person to knock out in two weeks, but I'm proud of it!